yanglum/metaseg_gui/README.md

 Place metaseg_gui.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file and subdirectory containing the ecSeg inputs and outputs

 # Change log
+v14: no longer keeping track of pixel count.
+Switch to "draw polygon" if flip from/to listboxes are selected.
+Switch to "draw dot" if dot size is changed.

 v13: clear borders of image (set to background).
 Minor tweaks.

 v12: automatically load mask when opening image and not in "mass analysis" mode